flix/book/src/creating-objects.md

 ```

 Here we import the `java.io.File` class and instantiate a `File` object by
-calling one of its constructor using the `new` keyword.
+calling one of its constructors using the `new` keyword.

 The `File` class has multiple constructors, so we can also write: